DingXiaoH/RepLKNet-pytorch/README.md

 We have released an example for **PyTorch**.
 Please check ```setup.py``` and ```depthwise_conv2d_implicit_gemm.py``` (**a replacement of torch.nn.Conv2d**) in https://github.com/MegEngine/cutlass/tree/master/examples/19_large_depthwise_conv2d_torch_extension.

 It should work with a wide range of GPUs and PyTorch/CUDA versions.
-Our latest tests used both 1) CUDA 11.3.1 + cudnn 8.2.0 + PyTorch 1.10.0 + A100 GPUs and 2) CUDA 10.2 + cudnn 7.5.0 + PyTorch 1.9.0 + 2080Ti GPUs.

 1. Clone ```cutlass``` (https://github.com/MegEngine/cutlass), enter the directory.
 2. ```cd examples/19_large_depthwise_conv2d_torch_extension```